Berries for Dogs

 Prepping Berries is Easy!

 Berries don’t require much in terms of preparation.
-For fresh berries, remove any stems or leaves that may be attached and be sure to wash them under running water to remove dirt, insects, or residue from pesticides and herbicides.
+For fresh berries, remove any stems or leaves that may be attached, and be sure to wash them under running water to remove dirt, insects, or residue from pesticides and herbicides.

 Canned berries or berries in syrup are not recommended for dogs because they’re loaded with extra sugar and calories.
 Stick to the most natural form of the berry as possible.
-Similarly, avoid any artificial berry products, as these can have additive chemicals that can harm your dog.
+Similarly, avoid artificial berry products, as these can have additive chemicals that can harm your dog.

 Creative Ways to Introduce Berries into Your Dog’s Diet